N004Drake/android-casual/CASUALcore/src/README.txt

 /META-INF < Don't modify this
 /CASUAL < Stay out of here.

+Building from source:
+This application is designed using NetBeans.
+This program will build from source from the command line using Java 7 JDK (OpenJDK or OracleJDK).
+To use Oracle JDK under Netbeans--
+Right-click CASUAL
+Click Libraries
+Click Manage Platforms
+Click Add Platform
+Navigate to your Java JDK folder (C:\Program Files\Java\jdk...) and then click Open Name the platform "JDK_7" and CASUAL will build/run properly after that.

 About:
 CASUAL is a Cross-platform Android Scripting and Unified Auxiliary Loader.
 CASUAL is a Scripting language and a package deployment system.
 It works with all android devices which can communicate with ADB.